JakeJing/vimconfig/README.md

 ## vim configuration for mac and ubuntu

 Here I am sharing the vimrc files for mac and ubuntu.
-You can use the files to set up your vim easily.
+You can use the template files to set up your vim easily.

 To add all plugins, you first need to install the vim-plug.